codenart/codenart.github.io/_posts/2-css/2017-08-24-css-7-position-properties.md

 But, in order to keep our content well ordered by default, web browsers silently make all elements' [positions](https://www.w3schools.com/cssref/pr_class_position.asp "ext") unchangeable by the rule `position: static;`.
-To free the `gang of 4`, we need change value of the [position](https://www.w3schools.com/cssref/pr_class_position.asp "ext") property.
+To free the `gang of 4` and see their potentials, we need to change value of the [position](https://www.w3schools.com/cssref/pr_class_position.asp "ext") property.

 The [position](https://www.w3schools.com/cssref/pr_class_position.asp "ext")
 property can be used with one of these values:
 - `static` (set by default) which prevent changing element's position
-- `relative`
 - `fixed`
 - `absolute`
+- `relative`

 For each value of the `position` property, the `gang of 4` will behave differently.
 So, we're gonna make some sections for the last 3 values of the [position](https://www.w3schools.com/cssref/pr_class_position.asp "ext") property and see the `gang of 4` in action.

-## Using position: fixed;
+## Using `position: fixed;`

 The rule `position: fixed;` will tell web browsers that we want to set position of the element relatively to `web browser's viewport`.
-The element will be detached from normal flow of the webpage.
+This rule has a side effect that makes the element detached from normal flow of the webpage and won't take space as normal.

-Let's write a CSS code snippet using the `fixed` value.
+Let's write some CSS code using the `fixed` value.
 We're gonna create a button which is pinned at bottom right corner of web browser's viewport.

 `HTML code:`
 <script src="https://gist.github.com/codenart/5765d36a50e4ebb1e15017c713d6771b.js">